Python Testing API

 should be changed to what is displayed in the [**Debug IDs**](/incari-studio/objects-and-types/attributes/common-attributes/debug-id.md) of the respective object types in the **Project** previously created by the user (i.e. the **Debug ID** of the **Project's** **Screen**, **Scene2D**, and **Rectangle**).

-.
-In order to make sure this connection is understood by Incari Studio, one must open the Player using the Windows PowerShell from the bin folder of the desired Incari Studio version.
-Please be aware that the Python Testing API is only compatible from versions 2024.1 onward.
+The **Incari Project** and script are connected by the *port number*, which is given with the line `"port": 52001,`.
+In order to make sure this connection is understood by **Incari Studio**, one must open the **Player** using the *Windows PowerShell* from the *bin* folder of the desired **Incari Studio** version.
+Please be aware that the **Python Testing API** is only compatible from versions **2024.1** onward.

 To do this, after opening the *Windows PowerShell* from the appropriate *bin* folder, the user must run the following command:

-.\IncariPlayer.exe /p="C:ProjectPathName" /test-api /listener-port=52001
+`.\IncariPlayer.exe /p="C:ProjectPathName" /test-api /listener-port=52001`

 When **Incari Player** is finally running, the **Rectangle** will be blue *and* will rotate.
 The **Player** *must* be run before running the script.